![]() |

-The Virtual Wall provides a web site for memorials to those 58,249 women and men who are named on "The Wall", the Vietnam Veterans Memorial in Washington, DC, USA; those military persons who gave the "ultimate sacrifice" for their country.
+The Virtual Wall is the name of this web site.
+The Virtual Wall has memorial pages honoring the 58,300 women and men who are named on "The Wall", the Vietnam Veterans Memorial in Washington, DC, USA; those military persons who gave the "ultimate sacrifice" for their country.
 The Vietnam Veterans Memorial in Washington was built from private donations collected by the Vietnam Veterans Memorial Fund.
 The Wall was dedicated in 1982, and completed in 1984 with the addition of the "Three Servicemen Statue."
 Since its completion, The Vietnam Veterans Memorial in Washington has belonged to the people of the United States of America and has been maintained by the U. S. National Park Service.
 This web site is not affiliated with the US NPS.

 On The Virtual Wall, visitors may leave tributes, letters, poems, photos, and other memorials to someone named on The Wall for other visitors to view.
 The goal is to provide an environment like The Wall itself, with the dignity and respect those named on The Wall have earned.
-There are no flashy or noisy distractions, no commercials, and no fee to publish a memorial.
+There are no flashy or noisy distractions, no commercials, no fee to publish a memorial, and no hand held out for donations.

 History of The Virtual Wall

-The Virtual Wall was first open to the public on March 23, 1997 at a temporary site at www.iinc.com/VirtualWall.
+The Virtual Wall was first open to the public on March 23, 1997.
 On that date the phrase "The Virtual Wall" was established as the unique trademark for this web site with personal memorials to Vietnam War casualties.
 Shortly after opening, The Virtual Wall was indexed on all major search engines, had reciprocal links with many other Vietnam veteran sites, and was added to the Vietnam Veterans Web ring.
 Anyone searching for the words "virtual, wall, vietnam, veterans, memorial" or combinations and subsets of those words would have easily found the site.
 On April 28, 1997 the domain name www.VirtualWall.org was officially registered to this site as a world-wide unique name with Network Solutions.
 Trademarks may be checked on the web site of U.S. Patent and Trademark Office.

 In September, 1999 another Vietnam veteran, Kenneth Davis (CDR, U.S. Navy, retired: A6 "Intruder" bomber/navigator) joined The Virtual Wall volunteer team and has since made thousands of beautiful memorial pages and major improvements to www.VirtualWall.org.
 In December, 2001 Channing Prothro, a former Marine in the Combined Action Platoon program, joined as the third volunteer on The Virtual Wall.
 In the year 2000, Channing was the driver and site facilitator for one of the structures of The Moving Wall (tm) and is the webmaster of The Moving Wall's web site.
 These three volunteers work on The Virtual Wall from their homes in their spare time.
 Between them, they have about 70 friends named on The Wall.